gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 - Perform complex searches on live network data
 - And do lots of other stuff!

-Now, as an internal API, a lot of the code I’m going to show you might break in the future.
+Since it's an internal API, a lot of the code I’m going to show you might break in the future.

 But the point of this post is the technique itself, not the specific code I’m